 App State Gardens

-The Child Development Center (CDC garden) garden is located on Poplar Grove Rd.
-It was created when Courtney Baines (now director of Blue Ridge Women in Agriculture) was awarded a “Creating a Healthy, Just and Sustainable Student Research Grant” from the University.
+The Child Development Center Garden (CDC garden) is located on Poplar Grove Rd.
+It was created when Courtney Baines was awarded a “Creating a Healthy, Just and Sustainable Student Research Grant” from the University.
 The CDC garden broke ground in 2014 as a collaboration between the Sustainability & Environmental Education Club (SEEC) and CDC parents and staff.
 The CDC garden is designed to engage children in gardening to help them develop an integrated understanding of food, nutrition, and ecological concepts.

 Events link (Facebook)

 For inquiries about the garden, contact Jim Dees at firstname.lastname@example.org.